Cannabinoid Drugs, Medicinal Cannabis and Opioid Drugs

 The usage of Cannabinoid Drugs in Argentina is only authorized for medicinal purposes (medicinal cannabis).
-Please see Questions 12 to 24 below for further information about medicinal cannabis.
+Please see Questions 12 to 14 of this Chapter for further information about medicinal cannabis.

 Cannabinoid Drugs (non-medicinal) are considered as “narcotics” and therefore their commercialization is prohibited by the applicable laws in force (Section 3 of Law on Narcotics No. 17,818).

 ANMAT Regulation No. 885/2010 adopts the following definitions:

 - Psychotropic: any natural or synthetic substance capable of influencing the psychic functions by its action on the central nervous system;

 - Psychotropic drug: any pharmaceutical product composed of psychotropic substances, used as a treatment of psychic or neurological disorders; and

 - Narcotic: any psychotropic substance with high potential to produce abusive and/or dependent behaviour (psychological/physical, with a similar profile to morphine, cocaine, marijuana, etc.), acting on its own or through the conversion into an active substance that exerts these effects.

 2. What are the regulatory authorities with jurisdiction over Cannabinoid Drugs?